-ALL COMMUNICATIONS INTENDED FOR THE EDITOR should be addressed to the Editor "The Occult Review," PATERNOSTER HOUSE, payable to RIDER & CO.
-SUBSCRIPTION RATES.-Twelve months, Thirtern Shillings and Sixpence.
-Payments must be made in advance.
+ALL COMMUNICATIONS INTENDED FOR THE EDITOR should be addressed to the Editor "THE OCCULT REVIEW," PATERNOSTER HOUSE, E.C.4

-London, E.C.4.
+LONDON, E.C.4.
 BUSINESS COMMUNICATIONS AND "THE OCCULT REVIEW" SUB-SCRIPTIONS should in all cases be addressed to RIDER & Co., PATER-NOSTER HOUSE, London, E.C.4.
-Cheques and Postal Orders should be made written, on all manuscript submitted.
+Cheques and Postal Orders should be made payable to RIDER & CO.